dgrunwal/Practical_ML/README.md

 Each guide is a single standalone HTML file with inline styling — portable, printable, and easy to host.
 No build step, no external assets.

-The guides on data preprocessing, linear regression, and categorical data encoding are stand alone companion guides for ML completeness.
+The guides on data preprocessing, linear regression, and categorical data encoding/scaling are stand alone companion guides for ML completeness.